Gerrymandering: Kuwait

 From 1981 to 2005, Kuwait was divided into 25 electoral districts in order to over-represent the government's supporters (the 'tribes').
 In July 2005, a new law for electoral reforms was approved which prevented electoral gerrymandering by cutting the number of electoral districts from 25 to 5.

 The government of Kuwait found that 5 electoral districts resulted in a powerful parliament with the majority representing the opposition.
 A new law was crafted by the government of Kuwait and signed by the Amir to gerrymander the districts to 10 allowing the government's supporters to regain the majority.

 Lithuania

 Elderships won by the Polish minority LLRA–KŠS in 2020.
 The governing TS–LKD dominated Vilnius.

 For the 2024 Lithuanian parliamentary election, the electoral districts were redrawn.
 10 elderships of the Vilnius District Municipality which has a large Polish minority were merged with elderships of Vilnius to form the new Southern Vilnius district thus extending the total count of districts in Vilnius from 13 to 14.
-The LLRA–KŠS criticized the decision to rather choose Polish-dominated towns like Juodšiliai and Valčiūnai over Lithuanian-dominated towns like Riešė and Avižieniai to merge with Vilnius.
+The LLRA–KŠS criticized the decision to choose Polish-dominated towns like Juodšiliai and Valčiūnai over Lithuanian-dominated towns like Riešė and Avižieniai to merge with Vilnius.

 Riešė and Avižieniai remain in the Riešė district (previously known as Nemenčinė district) even though its predecessor was considered "way too large".